rgst-io/stencil/docs/guide/basic-module.md

 ```

 You'll notice this created a `stencil.yaml` file and ran `stencil` on
 itself.
-This is to enable a future module we'll provide that helps
-quickstart module creation.
+This isn't used now, but will be in the future.

 Not created for you is the `templates/` directory.
 This is where your
 templates will live.

 ## Step 2: Creating a Template

 Let's create a template that creates a simple hello world message in Go.
 We'll start by creating a `hello.go.tpl` in the `templates/` directory.

 ```go
 package main